alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 1. Sign into your GOV.UK Notify account.
 1. Go to __Settings__.
-1. Go to the Email section and click __Manage__ on the "Email reply to addresses" row.
+1. Go to the Email section and select __Manage__ on the "Email reply to addresses" row.
-1. Click __Change__ to specify the email address to receive replies, and click __Save__.
+1. Select __Change__ to specify the email address to receive replies, and select __Save__.

 ```python
 email_reply_to_id='8e222534-7f05-4972-86e3-17c5d9f894e2' # optional UUID string
 ```

-If you omit this argument, your default email reply-to address will be set for the notification.
+If you omit this argument, the client will set your default email reply-to address for the notification.

 ### Response